 So what can go wrong on your first trip to a nude beach?
 Well first, remember to cover up and I do mean sunblock.
 When parts of your body that have never been kissed by the sun are, it leaves a lasting impression such as the worst sun burn you’ve ever had.
 And when couples hit the euphoria why haven’t I done this before stage, the last thing they’re thinking about is sunblock.
 Please use it and lots of it.

 Second, if I’m a guy and I get excited what do I do?
-First off, this has happened to me once and that was only because I was reading a book that had a rather intense sex scene in it (Grisham book).
+First off, this has happened to me once and that was only because I was reading a book that had a rather intense sex scene.
 I was shocked when I realized I was becoming physically excited so I flipped over onto my stomach and kept reading till it was gone.
 If this does happen, take a minute to flip over and relax.
-This too shall pass.
+This to shall pass.

-Finally, and this does happen, what do I do when lots of gawking men sit uncomfortably close to my wife and our towels?
-The best nude beaches are public beaches and you will see guys with no shame who wander around (usually clothed) gawking and every woman on the beach.
+Finally, and this does happen, what do I do when lots of gawking men sit uncomfortably close to us?
+The best nude beaches are public beaches and you will see guys with no shame who wander around (usually clothed) gawking at every woman on the beach.
 Sometimes they sit down or position themselves in a rather uncomfortable angle for maximum viewing.

 Remember, this is your day in the sun and ask them to move.
 If they don’t, talk to a life guard.
 Don’t let them ruin your day at the beach.
 This is why I recommend sitting near regulars and/or other couples.
 These gawkers tend to stay away from the regulars or large groups because they are often well known by these people and are afraid to get too close.